X4 Pharmaceuticals Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-BOSTON, March 01, 2022 (GLOBE NEWSWIRE) -- X4 Pharmaceuticals, Inc. XFOR, a leader in the discovery and development of novel CXCR4-targeted small molecule therapeutics to benefit patients with diseases of the immune system, today announced that, on February 28, 2022 the Compensation Committee of X4's Board of Directors issued inducement awards to new employees under the X4 Pharmaceuticals, Inc. 2019 Inducement Equity Incentive Plan (the "2019 Inducement Plan").
+BOSTON, April 01, 2022 (GLOBE NEWSWIRE) -- X4 Pharmaceuticals, Inc. XFOR, a leader in the discovery and development of novel CXCR4-targeted small molecule therapeutics to benefit patients with diseases of the immune system, today announced that, on March 31, 2022 the Compensation Committee of X4's Board of Directors issued inducement awards to new employees under the X4 Pharmaceuticals, Inc. 2019 Inducement Equity Incentive Plan (the "2019 Inducement Plan").
 The 2019 Inducement Plan is used exclusively for the grant of equity awards to individuals who were not previously an employee of X4.
-The inducement awards consist of options to purchase an aggregate of 22,250 shares of X4's common stock and restricted stock units covering 3,500 shares of X4's common stock.
+The inducement awards consist of options to purchase an aggregate of 92,850 shares of X4's common stock.
 These stock awards were granted as an inducement material to the new employees entering into employment with X4 in accordance with Nasdaq Listing Rule 5635(c)(4).

 About X4 Pharmaceuticals, Inc.